stoerr/CoDeveloperGPTengine/src/site/markdown/index.md

-In contrast to other approaches like [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) this is not meant to autonomously execute extensive changes (which would likely require a lot of prompt engineering), but to enable the developer to flexibly use the AI within a ChatGPT chat session for various tasks both to analyze code and to make some changes.
+In contrast to other approaches like [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) this is not meant to autonomously execute extensive changes (which would likely require a lot of prompt engineering), but to enable the developer to flexibly use the AI within a ChatGPT chat session for various tasks both to analyze code or documentation and to make some changes.

 The project is quite stable and useable.
 In fact I use it regularily in my own development - both on itself and on my other projects.
 Using it does, however, require that you have a paid ChatGPT account that can use plugins / GPTs.